This page contains the following sections:

 If you are diagnosed with a damaged aortic valve, your surgeon will evaluate the specifics of your situation and help you weigh the risks of cardiac surgery against the risks of continuing to manage the disorder with medication and other nonsurgical treatments.
 In some circumstances, especially if your symptoms are not severe, they can be managed with lifestyle changes and/or medication.
 However, a disorder of the aortic valve that is severe or causes symptoms can only be fixed surgically; nonsurgical options will at best just delay the need for surgery.

-Should you and your surgeon decide the time is right for surgery, keep in mind that the cardiac surgeons at Dartmouth-Hitchcock (D-H) have considerable expertise in all the proven options for the surgical repair or replacement of damaged aortic valves.
+Should you and your surgeon decide the time is right for surgery, keep in mind that our cardiac surgeons have considerable expertise in all the proven options for the surgical repair or replacement of damaged aortic valves.
 Surgery on the aortic valve is quite common.

 There are a number of ways to repair or replace a damaged or defective aortic valve.
 The two primary matters your surgeon will consider are whether your valve can be repaired or must be replaced, and which surgical approach will work best.